Which Viewpoint is the Best View of the Grand Canyon?

 The Orange loop is the easternmost shuttle.
 If you would like to see the viewpoints along the Desert Road you will need to drive yourself.

 If you would like to drive yourself the best place to do this is in the very East part of the Grand Canyon.
-You can read more about those viewpoints below but include:
+The View points along the Desert Road area are included below :

 - Grand View